CyberProgrammer/Connect-Messenger/README.md

 1. As a new user, I want to create an account so that I can start using the application to communicate with colleagues and friends.

     Conditions of satisfaction:
-    *	Registration form must include inputs for first name, last name, username, password, email, and phone number.
+    *	Registration form must include inputs for first name, last name, username, password, and email.
     *	If input validation passes, a confirmation email will be sent to the user.
     *	The user can now log in using the registered credentials.